Close Menu

 Wine Bottle Scarecrow

-Remove the label from the wine bottle and apply two coats of beige paint with a sea sponge, except in the neck of the bottle.
+Remove the label from the wine bottle and apply two coats of beige paint with a sea sponge, except on the neck of the bottle.
 Now, take a square piece of burlap and tie it around the neck, in a way to appear as a hat, then include some raffia straws for hair.
 Draw a spooky face on the bottle to make it look like a scarecrow.
-(Tutorial)
+(Full tutorial at Crochet n Crafts)

 Scarecrow Halloween wine bottle